jeetsukumaran/DendroPy/doc/source/scripts/sumtrees.rst

 .. versionadded:: DendroPy 3.8.0 / SumTrees 3.3.0

 When constructing a consensus tree onto which to map support, by default SumTrees sets the edge lengths of the consensus tree to the mean of the lengths of corresponding edges of the input trees.
-However, if the "``--with-node-ages``" flag is given (which requires the input trees to be rooted and ultrametric), then by default SumTrees adjusts the edge lengths of the consensus tree such that the ages of the subtended nodes are equal to the median of the ages of the corresponding nodes of the input trees.
+However, if the "``--ultrametric``" flag is given (which requires the input trees to be rooted and ultrametric), then by default SumTrees adjusts the edge lengths of the consensus tree such that the ages of the subtended nodes are equal to the median of the ages of the corresponding nodes of the input trees.
+If target trees are given, then SumTrees will *not* change the original target tree edges unless instructed otherwise.

 You can explicitly request an alternate edge summarization strategy using the "``-e``"/"``--edges``" flag.
 This will result in the edge lengths of all target trees being adjusted, whether the target tree is the consensus tree constructed by SumTrees, or one or more trees specified by the "``-t``"/"``--target``" flag.